Patrick J. Woods

 Overview

-Patrick Woods maintains a broad complex commercial litigation practice, with an emphasis on antitrust, securities, and financial services.
+Patrick Woods maintains a broad complex commercial litigation practice, with an emphasis on financial services, bankruptcy, and antitrust.

-Patrick previously worked as a litigation associate at Davis Polk & Wardwell LLP and served as a judicial clerk to the Honorable Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.
+Patrick previously worked as a litigation associate at Kirkland & Ellis LLP and Davis Polk & Wardwell LLP.
+He also served as a judicial clerk to the Honorable Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.
 After graduating from Columbia and before entering law school, he worked as a litigation paralegal at Ernst & Young LLP.

 Notable Cases